 Each Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF, and Premium Yield ETF invests in its own portfolio of equity or fixed income securities, as applicable.
 Each Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF, and Premium Yield ETF will also, to mitigate downside risk and generate premiums, generally be exposed, directly or indirectly, to an actively managed options writing strategy on up to approximately 50% of the value of the Covered Call ETF's, Enhanced Covered Call ETF's, Options Writing Asset Allocation ETF's, and Premium Yield ETF's portfolio.
 Currently, each Enhanced Covered Call ETF and Options Writing Asset Allocation ETF is expected to get its exposure to an actively managed options writing strategy indirectly through holdings in Covered Call ETFs and / or Premium Yield ETFs managed by the Manager.
-Notwithstanding the foregoing, a Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF may be exposed to written options on a greater or lesser percentage of the portfolio, from time to time, at the discretion of the Manager.
+Notwithstanding the foregoing, a Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF, and Premium Yield ETF may be exposed to written options on a greater or lesser percentage of the portfolio, from time to time, at the discretion of the Manager.

 Each Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF, and Premium Yield ETF may write covered call options.
 Such options will generally be at a strike price that is "out-of-the-money".
-When writing call options on portfolio securities, each Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF, and Premium Yield ETF will sell to the buyer of the option, for a premium, either the right (for physically settled options) to buy the security from the Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF, and Premium Yield ETF at an exercise price, or the right (for cash-only settled options) to a payment from the Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF equal to the difference between the value of the security or index and the option strike price.
-Covered call options partially hedge against declines in the price of the securities on which they are written to the extent of the premium Yield ETF at the time the options are written by the Covered Call ETF, Enhanced Covered Call ETF, Enhanced Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF, and Premium Yield ETF at the time the options are written by the Covered Call ETF, Enhanced Covered Cal
+When writing call options on portfolio securities, each Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF, and Premium Yield ETF will sell to the buyer of the option, for a premium, either the right (for physically settled options) to buy the security from the Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF, and Premium Yield ETF at an exercise price, or the right (for cash-only settled options) to a payment from the Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF, and Premium Yield ETF equal to the difference between the value of the security or index and the option strike price.
+Covered call options partially hedge against declines in the price of the securities on which they are written to the extent of the premiums received by the Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF, and Premium Yield ETF at the time the options are written by the Covered Call ETF, Enhanced Covered Call ETF.
+While providing hedging protection and generating premiums, the use of a covered call strategy may, however, limit potential gains available to a Covered Call ETF, Enhanced Covered Call ETF, and Premium Yield ETF.